PeacefullyDisturbed/burin/docs/intro.rst

 Setting the :attr:`msgStyle` of a logger actually sets the log record factory that is used.
-While the default built-in factories are focused on formatting, you can actually add any other custom factories that may be useful in your program.
+While the default built-in factories are focused on formatting, you can add any other custom factories that may be useful in your program.
 These factories can then just be used where needed instead of for all log messages as in the standard library.

 This can be incredibly useful when you need a log to display values in a specific way, but only want that extra processing to run if the log